wbsoft/parce/docs/source/deflanguage.rst

 * if a target is a negative integer, that many lexicons are popped off the stack, and parsing continues in a previous lexicon, adding tokens to a Context that already exists.
-The root context is never popped of the stack.
+The root context is never popped off the stack.

 * an integer target ``0`` is allowed and is essentially a no-op, it does